 - Dizziness and lack of coordination

-If you miss a dose of Atopica, be sure to give it as soon as possible.
-However, NEVER double up on a dose.
-This can cause immediate poisoning and irreversible harm.
+Additionally, it is important to not miss a dose.
+If you do accidentally miss a dosage, be sure to give the medication as soon as you can.
+However, never double up on a dose!
+Again, this can cause an immediate overdose.

-Also, the following dogs should never take allergy medications as it can cause irreversible harm:
+Additionally, the following dogs should never be given allergy medications as they can cause irreversible damage:

 - Breeding dogs